forsyde/forsyde-io/docs/usage.markdown

 This should apply reasonably well to other JVM languages as well, but only plain Java (with 8+ syntax) has been tested.

-We try to make the supporting library as up-to-date as possible with the [upstream reference]({{ site.sources.forsydeio }}), but sometimes it can take some weeks to catch up.
+We try to make the [ForSyDe IO Java](https://search.maven.org/artifact/io.github.forsyde/forsyde-io-java) supporting library as up-to-date as possible with the [upstream reference]({{ site.sources.forsydeio }}), but sometimes it can take some weeks to catch up.